 ― Francis of Assisi

-Below are the materials that Ruth used in her Valentine Chef gnome design.
+Below are the supplies Ruth used for her Valentine Chef gnome design.

 Braids Gray yarn